Vitaliistf/2wheels4u/README.md

 - Get stripe secret api key from [website](https://stripe.com/);
 - Set your credentials in [application.properties](src/main/resources/application.properties);
 - Set your credentials for tests in [application.properties](src/test/resources/application.properties);
+  > if you want to run tests, you should run docker before this.
 - Build the project: `mvn clean package`;
 - Press `run`;